Forum-Gallery-Shop-Sponsors

 Most HGV loads are limited by volume, not weight so the weight issue, isn't an issue in a vast majority of trips.

 Just for reference, our recently ordered Ioniq 5 weights 2020kg, which isn't bad for a vehicle larger than the Freelander 2 it'll be replacing.
 Hyundai Ioniq 5 Ultimate.
-The replacement for the SE.
+The family car.

 View user's profile Send private message View poster's gallery Reply with quote